Tarout Island: Archaeology

 Many vessels have been found on Tārūt carved from steatite, particularly from Tell Rafī'ah; the designs are very artistic and include representations of cats, nude men, and motifs connected with the sea and fishing.
 The source of the steatite was actually in South Western Persia, but the carving industry seems to have been a local one.

 Among the ancient statues discovered in Tārūt is one of a naked man made out of dark grey stone.
 It was found in the 1950s by a man ploughing his field.
 It is 94 cm high, and the man is standing in a reverential posture, with wide eyes.
 It is almost certainly Sumerian in origin, though it was found about 1000 kilometers from the nearest city of Sumer.
 It is a very high quality object, but was almost destroyed by the superstitious villagers, who thought it had something to do with spirits (jinn), and so cut it in half and beheaded it.
 It has been restored and now stands the National Museum of Riyadh.

 In 1962 when some of the inhabitants of the village of Rabī'iyah were replacing their former thatched houses with buildings of stone and plaster, a man climbing some of the hills looking for stones, they chanced upon a jar, and then discovered a number of graves, which experts later suggested were likely to be Jewish in origin.
 They also found many earthenware vessels at the same site.
 At Khārijīyah in the north of Tārūt many clay figurines have also been found.

-Transport

 Sea port

 Tarout Island represents one of the most important sea ports in all parts of Saudi Arabia.